Israel–Nepal relations: History

-Nepal welcomed the historic accord signed between Israel and Palestine Liberation Organization on 13 September 1993 in Washington, DC, on autonomy for the Palestinians in the Gaza Strip and West Bank Town of Jericho and also the agreement signed on 10 September 1993 on mutual recognition to each other.
-Former Prime Minister Girija Prasad Koirala sent letters of appreciation to Yitzhak Rabin, Prime Minister of Israel and Yasser Arafat, President and PLO Chairman, for this courageous decision taken by them and expressed hope that this would be instrumental in establishing peace, order and stability in West Asia.
+Nepal welcomed the historic accord signed between Israel and Palestine Liberation Organization on 13 September 1993 in Washington, D.C., on autonomy for the Palestinians in the Gaza Strip and West Bank town of Jericho and also the agreement signed on 10 September 1993 on mutual recognition of each other.
+Former Prime Minister Girija Prasad Koirala sent letters of appreciation to Yitzhak Rabin, Prime Minister of Israel, and Yasser Arafat, President and PLO Chairman, for this courageous decision taken by them and expressed hope that this would be instrumental in establishing peace, order, and stability in West Asia.

-Nepal welcomed the ceasefire announced after a summit held between Israeli Prime Minister Ariel Sharon and Palestinian Leader Mahmud Abbas in Egypt on February 8, 2005 to end four years of bloodshed.
+Nepal welcomed the ceasefire announced after a summit held between Israeli Prime Minister Ariel Sharon and Palestinian Leader Mahmud Abbas in Egypt on February 8, 2005, to end four years of bloodshed.

 Nepal opened its embassy in Tel Aviv, Israel on 13 August 2007.

 Receiving the credentials of the Nepalese ambassador to Israel, Kanta Rizal, in August 2022, Israeli President Isaac Herzog expressed his desire to boost Israeli-Nepalese cooperation, highlighting agriculture, tourism, and innovation as core issues.

+After the April 2015 Nepal earthquake, Israel sent a delegation of 260 personnel, and 95 tons of equipment, including a field hospital.

+During the 7 October Hamas-led attack on Israel, which the Nepali government condemned, 10 Nepali students were killed during the Alumim massacre.
+The government of Nepal, along with 40 other countries that contribute troops to UNIFIL, "strongly condemned" Israeli attacks on UNIFIL bases during the 2024 Israeli invasion of Lebanon.

 Economic Cooperation

 Israel and Nepal have progressing economic ties.
-Israel has been helping Nepal in the fields of technical specialities and Nepal has been supplying manpower to Israel.
+Israel has been helping Nepal in the fields of technical specialties and Nepal has been supplying manpower to Israel.
 The chamber of commerce of both nations have trade links as well.
-The Israel-Nepal Chamber of Commerce is part of the Israel-Asia Chamber of Commerce, and is headed by Anat Bernstein-Reich and Raviv Byron.
+The Israel-Nepal Chamber of Commerce is part of the Israel-Asia Chamber of Commerce and is headed by Anat Bernstein-Reich and Raviv Byron.
 The Nepal-Israel Chamber of Commerce based in Kathmandu was established in 2020 and a memorandum of understanding to enhance collaboration was signed between the two sister chambers.

-Training

-Israel has extended cooperation to Nepal in establishment of the National Construction Company of Nepal and training facilities for the Royal Nepalese Army personnel in parachuting.
+Israel has extended cooperation to Nepal in the establishment of the National Construction Company of Nepal and training facilities for the Royal Nepalese Army personnel in parachuting.
 Israel has been providing Nepal with short-term scholarships in various subjects, particularly in the areas of agriculture, education, rural development, water resources, tourism, etc. Similarly, the Israeli experts in Nepal on farm management, artificial insemination, irrigation, childhood education, workers, and cooperative biotechnology and farm machinery conducted seven on-the-spot courses.